signaldust/bunny-jit/README.md

 Rest of it should be fairly obvious.
 The registers in arguments are not stored with the operations, but the debug-dump pulls them from the original definition sites for convenience, just like the assembler will do.
+The code is SSA so the definition site always knows the register, or there is an explicit `rename` (or `reload`) to provide a new definition site.
 ```
 ;---- Slots: 1
 L0: